netgroup/k8s-srv6/docs/README.md

 ### Source code

-- The SRv6 overlay code has been merged in the mainstream Calico-VPP
+- The SRv6 overlay code for Calico has been merged in the mainstream Calico-VPP code repository, we refer to [our fork]()
 - SRv6 Policy Injector (SRv6 PI) is available [here](https://github.com/zvfvrv/SRv6-PI)
+- The repository with the scripts to setup the testbeds is available [here]()

 <!--- example of figure
       always put the link to the img source (e.g. gslide):